sameetpatil5/agro-diagnose-ai/docs/AgroDiagnoseAI.md

    - Convert to grayscale.
    - Segment images to remove backgrounds.

-It is important to visualize the augmentation performed on the images we can only push the model as far as a human can go. after preprocessing if a human couldn't classify the disease then its unlikely that the model will be able to.

-Although we don't have right resources to check HLP(Human Level Performance) and compare them but its an important point to consider when training.
+It is important to visualize the augmentation performed on the images.
+Although CNN usually out perform humans, but its important to understand the impact of the augmentation on the image so as not to completely strip down the features.
+Hence visualization of any considerable pattern in the augmentation will help deciding whether to use those images for training or not.

 #### Visualizations:
 - Augmented images with descriptions of augmentations applied.